InjectiveLabs/solidity-contracts/demos/exchange/README.md

 curl -L https://foundry.paradigm.xyz | bash
 ```

-If this fails, you mind need to install Rust first:
+If this fails, you might need to install Rust first:

 ```
 rustup update stable